smarquardt/samples-for-svpub/README.md

 1. Place the downloaded JSON file in the same directory as the video upload samples and rename it to streetviewpublish_config.json.

+1. Get a developer key for your Cloud project by going to APIs & Services > Credentials > Create Credentials > API Key.
+You'll need to include this key whenever you run the upload scripts.

 1. If additional dependencies are required, it will be documented in the individual upload utilities.